c.930 Penrith Viking Hoard buried, artefacts from which were later found in 1785, 1830 and 2009. This is now known as the 'Penrith Hoard'.

 Also the River Liddel above Cambolanna Roman fort on Hadrians Wall.

-Given that Lindisfarne Island's location is to the North-East and above Hadrian's Wall, a push by the 'Angles' would have most likely have been to the West and South-West.
+Given that Lindisfarne Island's location is to the North-East and above Hadrian's Wall, a push by the 'Angles' would have most likely have been to the West and South-West as they had the Picts to their North.

 A site which has been overlooked, and which is an excellent candidate for Arthur’s Dubglas, is the Devil’s Water next to the Hadrian Wall fort of Corbridge, which has upon it a place called Linnels.
 The Roman fort at Corbridge dominates the ford across the River Tyne from Roman 'Dere Street'.
 This is a strategic crossing on a major Route and may explain why so many battles were fought here for its control.